 Fontas spent five seasons from 2013-2018 with Celta Vigo in Spain’s top-flight La Liga, where he started 100 of 105 league appearances and helped the club to the semifinals of the 2016-17 UEFA Europa League.
 The defender developed in FC Barcelona’s famed La Masia youth academy alongside current Sporting KC midfielder Ilie Sanchez, playing nearly 100 matches combined for FC Barcelona B and FC Barcelona from 2008-2012.

-2019: MLS regular season: Has started 10 of 13 appearances and contributed to one shutout (964 minutes played).
+2019: MLS regular season: Started 10 of 13 appearances and contributed to one shutout (964 minutes played).
 Concacaf Champions League: Started four matches and contributed to two shutouts (326 minutes played).
 Played the entirety of both shutout wins over Deportivo Toluca FC in the Round of 16.
 Open Cup: Started and played 90 minutes in a Fourth Round loss to Minnesota.
-MLS Cup Playoffs: Has not featured.

 2018: MLS regular season: Started one of two appearances and contributed to two shutouts (92 minutes played).
 Made his MLS debut with a 90-minute performance in a 1-0 win over Orlando City SC on Sept.
 8, completing 66 of 69 passes in his first Sporting KC match.
 Open Cup: Did not feature.
 MLS Cup Playoffs: Did not feature.